ligato/docs/docs/plugins/infra-plugins.md

 ### Plugin Status

-Your plugins may use the `PluginStatusWriter.ReportStateChange` API to push status information at any time.
-For optimal performance, `statuscheck` propagates the status report to external clients, if and only if, it has changed since the last update.
+Your plugins may use the `PluginStatusWriter.ReportStateChange` API to push status information.
+For optimal performance, the status check plugin propagates the status report to external clients, if and only if, status data has changed since the last update.